 There are a number of image-processing applications currently available, but the most widely-used is Adobe Photoshop.
 The advantage of mainstream software like this is that it is commercially economic for the developers to continue to upgrade and improve the product, and the cost of obtaining it will remain within a range accessible to a high percentage of potential users.
 Because of its wide customer-base many of the functions available in Photoshop are designed towards a creative graphical end, irrelevant to virtual restoration (VR).
 However, three tools are of specific value in VR (layers, levels and selective colour), with a host of smaller routines offering additional subtlety.

-Layers can be imported from other documents and superimposed in the same way as layers created internally: ultra-violet images when overlaid on a faded original have proved successful, and in a similar way, performing multiple major alterations to a document, saving it separately and re-introducing the altered image as a semi-transparent layer to the original has produced unexpectedly good results.
+Layers can be imported from other documents and superimposed in the same way as layers created internally: ultra-violet images when overlaid on a faded original have proved illuminating, and in a similar way, performing multiple major alterations to a document, saving it separately and re-introducing the altered image as a semi-transparent layer to the original has produced unexpectedly good results.

 Level Adjust is probably the most basic tool offered by Photoshop, and has yielded more impressive results than a whole host of sophisticated filters.
 Brightness and Contrast adjustments are available and can sometimes be sufficient for sources which are simply badly faded.
 Level adjust is a more subtle approach to the same problems.
 The level adjust tool offers a histogram which graphically represents the wavelengths of the colours present in the image.
 Peaks and troughs indicate colour density: